 About the LSAT

-The LSAT is composed of five 35-minute multiple-choice sections and one 30-minute writing section.
+The LSAT is composed of four 35-minute multiple-choice sections and one separate 35-minute writing section.
 The multiple choice sections include:

 - One Reading Comprehension Section